binarygraka/master-thesis-template/README.md

 *  The bibliography option `custombib` has been set as default and configured to use the modern BibLatex environment with the Biber backend.
 This option does not need to be modified.
 If you change the bibliography option, you also have to change the according sections in `thesis.tex` and `preamble.tex`
 * Due to the transition to BibLatex, the document has to be compiled using Biber instead of BibTex.
 More details can be found below.
 * German has been added as an option.
 When this option is set, full support of the german language is given.
 Headings and the bibliography are automatically changed to German.
 If the option is not given, English is used as default language.
-* Custom title spacing has been added.
+* Custom title spacing and custom title styles have been added.
-* Titlepage has been added according to the ITS guidelines.
+* An additional titlepage has been added according to the ITS guidelines.
 * Package `acronym` has been added to manage abbreviations.
+* Package `listings` has been added for source code listings.

 --------------------------------------------------------------------------------
 ## Features